nclient/NClient/README.md

 ## Why use NClient?
-Creating clients for web services can be quite a challenge because, in addition to data transfer, you need to implement query building, serialization, retry policy, error handling, logging — and this is not to mention the maintenance that comes with each update of your APIs.
+Creating clients for web services can be quite a challenge because, in addition to data transfer, you need to implement query building, serialization, retry policy, mapping, error handling, logging — and this is not to mention the maintenance that comes with each update of your APIs.
 What if you could create clients with a fraction of the effort?
 This is exactly what NClient hopes to achieve by allowing you to create clients declaratively.

 By the way, you can [contribute](#contributing) to the NClient, not just use it :smiley: